Drip. Drip. Drip.

 He's here, isn't he?
 I know it!
 I can feel him!

 The girl curled into herself, her knees held to her heart.
 Her muscles tensed until her lungs refused to let in air.
-There was little she could do to escape this particular anguish.

 Why won't he leave me alone?